ppy/osu-wiki/news/2025/2025-04-03-osutaiko-world-cup-round-of-16-recap.md

 ![](/wiki/shared/news/2025-04-03-osutaiko-world-cup-2025-round-of-16-recap/banner.jpg)

-The first elimination round has been played, which means we'll be saying goodbye to few valiant teams.
+The first elimination round has been played, which means we'll be saying goodbye to a few of our valiant teams.
 Much like the previous round, the skill gap between teams is still fairly large, resulting in many one-sided victories.
 Still, we have a few exciting matches that we'd be foolish to miss the chance to retell.

 ## Mappool showcase